Declan444/EPCProductionScheduler/README.md

 The sales input sheet needs to be pre-populated with 10 days sales to enable the program to get its average as three functions call for a 5 day average and a 10 day average of sales.
 The available stock units sheet needs to be populated with one line of data.
-Error messages have been included within the functions that require an average sales number to handle these errors.
+Error handling messages have been included within the functions that prompt the user to populate the sales sheet in the event that there is inadequate data available.

 ## Acknowledgements and Credits